Developer Tools (simply DevTools) are tools integrated into modern browsers to make developers’ lives easier.

 - Or the shortcut Ctrl + Shift + I (Windows) or Cmd + Option + I (Mac).

-- First, you need to enable the developer tools in the advanced preferences.
+- First, you must enable developer tools in the advanced preferences.

 - Then, right-click > Inspect Element.

-In general, Ctrl + Shift + I or F12 are almost a standard.
+In general, Ctrl + Shift + I or F12 are almost standard.

 Once opened, you’ll see an interface divided into panels, each with a specific functionality.
 I’ll explain the most important ones for working with JavaScript.